-At the present time, we estimate that we will require additional funding to complete: (i) the additional clinical trials that we believe will be required before we are in a position to file an NDA for CPP-109 and CPP-115; and (ii) the non-clinical testing of CPP-109 and CPP-115 that we believe we will be required to complete before we can file an NDA for CPP-109 or CPP-115.
-We will also require additional working capital to support our operations in periods after the second quarter of 2011.
+At the present time, we estimate that we will require additional funding to complete: (i) the additional clinical trials that we currently believe will be required before we are in a position to file an NDA for CPP-109 and CPP-115; and (ii) the non-clinical testing of CPP-109 and CPP-115 that we currently believe we will be required to complete before we can file an NDA for CPP-109 or CPP-115.
+We will also require additional working capital to support our operations in periods after the first quarter of 2012.